-Palliative care can help a person at any stage of illness.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as topical medications, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If a skin cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Certain parts of the body, such as the ears and lips, are more prone to develop recurrent skin cancers.
 In addition, people whose immune system is suppressed due to a medication or disease are also at higher risk for skin cancer recurrence.